Tuesday, April 23, 2024

 I heard Bob Hoffman tell his otherworldly story many times.

-In the middle of the night in 1968 in Oakland California, Hoffman was awakened from a deep sleep by the discontented ghost of a family friend, the renowned German psychiatrist Siegfried Fisher who had recently died.
-Dr. Fisher, as Hoffman always called him, stood at the end of his bed and revealed a key piece of psychological insight that had eluded his mentor, Sigmund Freud and the entire Viennese School: we human beings are blindly tied to repeating the mistakes and negative behaviors of our parents because we are starved for authentic love “Everyone is guilty and no one to blame.”
-Thus was born the concept of Negative Love and the "world famous" Fisher-Hoffman Process of Psychic Therapy; both have the dubious markings of revealed Truth, and Hoffman, an awakened Teacher.
+In the middle of the night in 1968 in Oakland, California, Hoffman was awakened from a deep sleep by the discontented ghost of a family friend, the renowned German psychiatrist Siegfried Fischer, who had recently died.
+Dr. Fischer, as Hoffman always called him, stood at the end of his bed and revealed an essential piece of psychological insight that had eluded his mentor, Sigmund Freud, and the entire Viennese School: we human beings are blindly tied to repeating the mistakes and negative behaviors of our parents because we are starved for authentic love.
+“Everyone is guilty and no one to blame.”
+Thus, the concept of Negative Love and the "world famous" Fischer-Hoffman Process of Psychic Therapy was born; both have the dubious markings of revealed Truth and Hoffman, an awakened Teacher.

-Fisher then took Hoffman through a process freeing him from the negative conditioning from his parents, and erased the karmic link.
-Fischer disappeared with the promise to return and assist Hoffman to complete some of his own unfinished work, his karma, and that Hoffman could help him “move on.”
-Hoffman said he heard the phrase “doors will open” when he asked Fisher how he, a tailor, would enter the world of professional psychotherapy and present this insight as the missing piece, an antidote to the endless cycle of analysis.
+Fischer then took Hoffman through a process of freeing him from his parents' negative conditioning and erasing the karmic link.
+Fischer disappeared with the promise to return and assist Hoffman in completing some of his unfinished karma and that Hoffman could help him “move on.”
+Hoffman said he heard the phrase “doors will open” when he asked Fischer how he, a tailor, would enter the world of professional psychotherapy and present this insight as the missing piece, an antidote to the endless analysis cycle.

 The tale is as absurd as it was unlikely.
-Over time cracks inevitably started to appear in Hoffman’s narrative.
+Over time, cracks inevitably appear in Hoffman’s narrative.
 The first crack was the obvious lie that Hoffman and Fischer had been friends or acquaintances introduced at synagogue by his wife’s family.

 Hoffman presented a scenario of convivial after-dinner conversations with Fischer.
 They chatted and argued about the existence of the psychic realm, life after death, and questions about the efficacy of psychotherapy versus the Spiritualist Church’s doctrine: “truth” spoken by disembodied spirits to spirits inhabiting human bodies, satisfying karmic obligations.
-Fischer was the scientific materialist and would have none of it.
-Hoffman’s telling had the feel of an apocalyptic battle between the forces of good and evil, psychotherapy vs. a psychic tailor, and in the end, the psychic declaring victory after death.
+Fischer was a scientific materialist and would have had none of it.
+Hoffman’s telling felt like an apocalyptic battle between the forces of good and evil, psychotherapy vs. a psychic tailor, and ultimately, the psychic declaring victory after death.

-After hearing this part of Hoffman’s story, with slight variations, innumerable times, I also began to feel that Hoffman had an ax to grind with the enterprise of psycho-analysis, that he had probably had a failed experience in therapy.
-I asked Hoffman if he had been Fischer’s patient and, finally after many years, he admitted that he had been, although he claimed that he and his wife had seen Fischer for family therapy with their son Michael.
+After hearing this part of Hoffman’s story, with slight variations, innumerable times, I also began to feel that Hoffman had an ax to grind with the enterprise of psychoanalysis and that he had probably had a failed experience in therapy.
+I asked Hoffman if he had been Fischer’s patient, and, finally, after many years, he admitted that he had been, although he claimed that he and his wife had seen Fischer for family therapy with their son Michael.
 I have confirmed through reliable sources that the story was another lie.
-Hoffman himself had been Fisher’s long term patient.
+Hoffman himself had been Fischer’s long-term patient.
 I began to suspect that he had quit while still in transference.

 Who was Siegfried Fischer?
-Hoffman claimed that Fischer was an acquaintance, a friend of his wife’s family, a German psychiatrist who managed to escape the country in 1936, making his way to San Francisco.
-I confirmed from the public record that Siegfried Fischer did emigrate in the 40’s and practiced psychotherapy at Langley Porter.
+Hoffman claimed that Fischer was an acquaintance, a friend of his wife’s family, and a German psychiatrist who escaped the country in 1936, making his way to San Francisco.
+I confirmed from the public record that Siegfried Fischer did emigrate in the 40s and practiced psychotherapy at Langley Porter.
 Fischer’s son David contacted me after reading some of my online writing.
-He maintained that his father was never a close personal friend of Hoffman or Hoffman’s wife.
-David filed a lawsuit against Hoffman to cease using his father’s name, “Fisher-Hoffman Psychic Therapy.”
-Hoffman did not contest David’s claim, and changed the name of the FHPT to the Quadrinity Process.
-However, Hoffman still claimed, both in private conversation and group presentations, a personal friendship with Fischer and that Fischer was his spirit guide.
+He maintained that his father was never a close personal friend of either Hoffman or Hoffman’s wife.
+David filed a lawsuit against Hoffman to cease using his father’s name, “Fischer-Hoffman Psychic Therapy.”
+Hoffman did not contest David’s claim and changed the name of the FHPT to the Quadrinity Process.
+However, Hoffman still claimed, in private conversation and group presentations, a personal friendship with Fischer and that Fischer was his spirit guide.

 To complicate the investigation, as if it were not already cloudy enough, Hoffman was a sexual predator.
-I had first hand experience, and the effects of his abuse lingered for decades.
-At 78 I thought that I had to be resigned that the trauma caused by his selfish and unethical behavior would last for the rest of my life.
-If the criteria for resolution is that I can forgive and forget, it was not satisfied.
-It made no difference that he was a closeted homophobic queer, and that it had been a severe impediment to his happiness.
-Yes, everyone is guilty but I continued to blame him.
+I had first-hand experience, and the effects of his abuse lingered for decades.
+At 78, I thought that I had to be resigned and that the trauma caused by his selfish and unethical behavior would last for the rest of my life.
+It was not satisfactory if the criteria for resolution were that I could forgive and forget.
+It made no difference that he was a closeted homophobic queer and that it had been a severe impediment to his happiness.
+Yes, everyone is guilty, but I continue to blame him.
 I also gave up trying to see some “wounded healer” motivation as a factor in his psychic therapy.
 What’s the word?
 Bunk, as in complete nonsense.

-So how was I bamboozled?
-In October of 1973 over several months of psychological investigation in Naranjo’s group, I had an awakening.
-I saw that I was totally responsible for my life, exactly as it was.
+So, how was I bamboozled?
+In October 1973, after several months of psychological investigation in Naranjo’s group, I had an awakening.
+I saw that I was responsible for my life precisely as it was.
 The insight would completely change my life, and I am grateful to Naranjo for providing the platform for the experience.
 It was my bad luck that Hoffman was also in the room.
 That was 50 years ago.
 I gave a charlatan power over me.

 When I read Henry Miller’s account of his experience just looking at a photograph of Madame Blavatsky, I understood him completely.
 Miller writes: “Now I don’t know if that had anything to do with what happened next, but I had a flash, I came to the realization that I was responsible for my whole life, whatever had happened.
-I used to blame my family, society, my wife . . . and that day I saw so clearly that I had nobody to blame but myself.
-I put everything on my own shoulders and I felt so relieved: Now I’m free, no one else is responsible.
+I used to blame my family, society, my wife... and that day I saw so clearly that I had nobody to blame but myself.
+I put everything on my own shoulders, and I felt so relieved: Now I’m free, and no one else is responsible.
 And that was a kind of awakening, in a way.”
+(The Mysterious Madame B., Tricycle, The Buddhist Review)

 The Seekers After Truth meet the Hoffman Process

 Seduced by the promise of an easy path, countless others have jumped for what appeared to be a lifeboat when they were floundering and in pain.
 And if we’ve managed to save a few bucks, there are always scoundrels with a life jacket for sale.
-I ask myself why I was such an idiot, but to soften the harshness, I pose the question in a different way: why do intelligent people believe nonsense?
+I ask myself why I was such an idiot, but to soften the harshness, I pose the question differently: why do intelligent people believe nonsense?
 My friend Stan Stefancic tried to guide me, “Remember that there's a lot of Naranjo in the Process,” I thought long and hard to determine if Naranjo’s input was enough of a justification to accept Hoffman’s preposterous story.
-I tried to understand why Naranjo took Hoffman to be some kind of modern day shaman, and supported his work.
+I tried to understand why Naranjo took Hoffman to be some kind of modern-day shaman and supported his work.

-Naranjo did support Hoffman and tried to plant some professional practices in the Process, but I couldn't really find a good answer nor in any way understand Naranjo's infatuation with Hoffman.
+Naranjo supported Hoffman and tried to implement some professional practices in the process.
+Still, I couldn't find a good answer nor in any way understand Naranjo's infatuation with Hoffman.
 Naranjo was a psychotherapist of ability and insight.
 After his experience in Arica, he was always on the lookout for tools that might enhance his work, and Hoffman needed Naranjo’s imprimatur.
-It was a relationship fraught with jealousy on Hoffman’s part as well as a good deal of passive aggressive behavior.
+It was a relationship fraught with jealousy on Hoffman’s part and a good deal of passive-aggressive behavior.

 Naranjo had met Hoffman and did his rudimentary Process of Psychic Therapy in the basement of Hoffman’s tailor shop on 15th Street in Oakland.
 It was emotional and exotic enough to capture Naranjo’s interest.
-And it allegedly came from an “other worldly” source which always caught his attention.
-He says that after the experience, he felt he should help Hoffman shape a group process, and become his John the Baptist.
-Yes, Naranjo really used this messianic analogy.
+And it allegedly came from an “otherworldly” source, which always caught his attention.
+He says that after the experience, he felt he should help Hoffman shape a group process and become his John the Baptist.
+Yes, Naranjo really did use this messianic analogy.
 Both men painted their collaboration as destined by heaven.
 I do not claim to have any secret knowledge about their relationship, but I do know that it was as codependent as the analogy is preposterous.
 Members of Naranjo’s SAT were the guinea pigs in their initial experiment.

-In Naranjo’s book, End of Patriarchy: And the Dawning of a Tri-Une Society, there is a chapter about this first group, Naranjo claims that he, Naranjo, directed, and that his indications were delivered by Rosalyn Schaffer with Hoffman a silent witness.
+In Naranjo’s book, End of Patriarchy: And the Dawning of a Tri-Une Society, there is a chapter about this first group; Naranjo claims that he, Naranjo, directed and that Rosalyn Schaffer delivered his indications with Hoffman, a silent witness.
 This is simply not true.
 Hoffman was far from silent.
 It was a rocky road.
-Naranjo’s collaboration ended before the Process was complete.
+Naranjo’s collaboration ended before the FHPT was complete.
 Although both men tried to paint their rupture in the best possible light, it did not end well.
 I will try to be as honest as I can about what I observed.
-I was present at every session through to the point where Hoffman and Naranjo ended their experiment.
-When I speculate and say something not substantiated by the record, I will alert you.
+I was present at every session until Hoffman and Naranjo ended their experiment.
+I will alert you when I speculate and say something not substantiated by the record.

 ___________

-About 8:30 on a cold Tuesday night in the early fall, I sat on the floor of a ramshackle old fraternity house near the UC Berkeley campus with the new students in Naranjo’s SAT 2.
-Naranjo Introduced Bob Hoffman as a person who had a unique insight into our parental conditioning.
+At about 7:30 on a cold Tuesday night in the early fall, I sat on the floor of a ramshackle old fraternity house near the UC Berkeley campus with the new students in Naranjo’s SAT 2.
+Naranjo Introduced Bob Hoffman as someone with a unique insight into our parental conditioning.
 Naranjo said that he’d offered to help Hoffman shape the work he’d been doing with individuals into a group process.
-We were to be the avant garde of psychic therapy.
-Then after these few short words, he turned the meeting over to the mild mannered and soft-spoken Schaffer, and left the room.
-She delivered a few “indications” about the way the process would proceed, and yielded the floor to Hoffman.
+We were to be the avant-garde of psychic therapy.
+Then, after these few short words, he turned the meeting over to the mild-mannered and soft-spoken Schaffer and left the room.
+She delivered a few “indications” about how the process would proceed and yielded the floor to Hoffman.
 He was hardly silent.

-To this day I remember many details of that bizarre evening quite clearly.
-Hoffman wore an expensive sport coat and garish tie while we were mostly in jeans and tee shirts.
-He appeared extremely uncomfortable standing behind Schaffer, and when he began to speak, it was obvious that he was not educated in any psychological discipline.
+To this day, I remember many details of that bizarre evening.
+Hoffman wore an expensive sports coat and garish tie while we were mostly in jeans and tee shirts.
+He appeared highly uncomfortable standing behind Schaffer, and when he began to speak, it was evident that he was not educated in any psychological discipline.
 His presentation was gruff and aggressive.
-He dominated the room, alternately talking then yelling in a kind of dumbed-down jargon, the teaching style that would later be recognized as a kind of trademark.
+He dominated the room, alternately talking and yelling in a kind of dumbed-down jargon, the teaching style that would later be recognized as a trademark.

-The definition of Negative Love was “illogical logic and nonsensical sense but masochistically true or why would we do it.”
+Hoffman defined Negative Love as “illogical logic and nonsensical sense but masochistically true or why would we do it.”
 No questions.
-If we didn’t understand, we were just playing the game of playing dumb; if we thought he thought he was dumb, it was negative transference, and proof that we didn’t love ourselves.
-If we thought he was dressed in bad taste, we were mired in self-hatred.
-I thought he was overdressed for the Trifecta so my transference had already begun.
+If we didn’t understand, we were just playing the game of playing dumb; if we thought he thought he was dumb, it was negative transference and proof that we didn’t love ourselves.
+We were mired in self-hatred if we thought he was dressed in bad taste.
+I thought he was overdressed for the Trifecta, so my transference had already begun.
 Hoffman set himself up to be the point of transference for all the negative emotions we’d inherited from our parents.
 They were the main reason that we were miserable.
 There was no invitation to observe our reactions.
 No one knew anything—nobody except him.
-He had received an other-worldly message in a revelatory middle-of-the-night visitation when his spirit guide, Dr. Siegfried Fisher, taught us how to get a loving divorce from mommy and daddy.
+He had received an other-worldly message in a revelatory middle-of-the-night visitation when his spirit guide, Dr. Siegfried Fischer, taught us how to get a loving divorce from mommy and daddy.

 We were then told to close our eyes and imagine many steps that were detailed as we built a psychically sealed vault, our Sanctuary, where we could work and be worked on in safety.
-Once settled into that space, we were instructed to look for a human figure, no angels, who would appear and become our spirit guide.
-We were told to pay attention, and listen for messages.
-Hoffman told us that he’d “opened us psychically,” and we would receive solutions to our problems from our spirit guide.
-These were real spirits and real messages, not some imaginary construct, and if we didn’t believe him, it was negative transference.
+Once settled into that space, Hoffman instructed us to look for a human figure, no angels, who would appear and become our spirit guide.
+He told us to pay attention and listen to messages, that he’d “opened us psychically,” and we would receive solutions to our problems from our spirit guide.
+These were real spirits and genuine messages, not some imaginary construct, and if we didn’t believe him, it was negative transference.

-Once we were “psychically open,” Hoffman asked us to imagine holding a lovely fruit, an orange I think, but it might have been a strawberry.
-Then he told us to taste it, savor it, feel it drip down our throat, When we opened our eyes of course there was no succulent fruit in our hands, we’d created the whole thing in our minds, but didn’t it feel real?
-He asserted categorically that our emotions were just like this, both negative or positive, simply the projection of our mind that dictated the way we behaved, acted, felt and most importantly, how we learned to love.
+Once we were “psychically open,” Hoffman asked us to imagine holding a lovely fruit, an orange, but it might have been a strawberry.
+Then he told us to taste it, savor it, feel it drip down our throat.
+When we opened our eyes, of course, there was no succulent fruit in our hands; we’d created the whole thing in our minds, but didn’t it feel natural?
+He asserted categorically that our emotions were just like this, both negative or positive, simply the projection of our mind that dictated how we behaved, acted, felt, and most importantly, how we learned to love.

-Hoffman assured us that whatever we created could be uncreated, or replaced, by placing our attention on our inattention, and what it could be replaced with would be shown to us by our spirit guides through "mind trips."
-We were instructed to pinpoint a negative trait, and then, after we’d imagined it written out in words, our guide incinerated it with beams of light shooting out of his or her hands, and threw the ashes on the ground of our sanctuary where they became seeds for flowers that grew and spelled out a word that would be the positive side of the negativity that we’d pictured.
-Then we were instructed to make a list of all the negative characteristics of our mother, and bring it to the next session.
+Hoffman assured us that whatever we created could be uncreated or replaced by placing our attention on our inattention, and what it could be replaced with would be shown to us by our spirit guides through "mind trips."
+We were instructed to pinpoint a negative trait.
+Then, after we’d imagined it written out in words, our guide incinerated it with beams of light shooting out of his or her hands and threw the ashes on the ground of our sanctuary, where they became seeds for flowers that grew and spelled out a word that would be the positive side of the negativity that we’d pictured.
+Then, we were instructed to make a list of our mother's negative characteristics and bring it to the next session.

-He ended the evening with a smile on his face, very pleased with himself.
+He ended the evening with a smile, very pleased with himself.
 We'd also been hypnotized.
-I just had a spirit visitation along with a ouija board session served up in a few long hours.
+I just had a few hours of spirit visitation and an Ouija board session.
 I knew it was ridiculous, but I felt trapped.
 I had just moved all the way from New York and had nowhere else to turn.
 I looked down and took notes, resolved to stay and do the work.

 ___________